About the Program

 - Cultivate critical thinking and problem-solving skills by interpreting results and designing new experiments based on interpretations.

-- Effectively communicate chemistry-related concepts through written, visual, and oral formats to scientists and non-scientists.
+- Effectively communicate chemistry-related concepts and experimental results and conclusions through written, visual, and verbal formats to scientists and non-scientists.

 Plan of Study